tteeoo/secprac-web/README.md

 This is the web server which hosts the front-end and API.

 See client to run on the practice machines at [blueberry-jam/secprac-client](https://github.com/blueberry-jam/secprac-client).

+## License

+All files are licensed under the MIT License, except for `web/static/ttf/FiraSans-Light.ttf` and `web/static/ttf/FiraMono-Regular.ttf`, whose license is located at `web/static/ttf/LICENSE-Fira`.